Social movement theory: Resource mobilization

+Political Process Theory explores how movements arise and succeed through analyzing political opportunity structures, resource access, and collective identity formation.
+This theory emphasizes the interaction between marginalized groups and their political environment, by focusing on openings in power structures that allow for the advancement of movements.
+McFarland discusses how power dynamics and institutional responsiveness determine if grievances evolve into organized action.
+This theory underscores the importance of framing, alliances and political vulnerabilities, arguing that movements often thrive when exploiting a shift in power or norms.

 Social movement impact theory

 This body of work focuses on assessing the impact that a social movement has on society, and what factors might have led to those impacts.
 The effects of a social movement can resonate on individuals, institutions, cultures, or political systems.
 While political impacts have been studied the most, effects on other levels can be at least as important.
 Because Impact Theory has many methodological issues, it is the least studied of the major branches of Social Movement Theory.
 Nevertheless, it has sparked debates on the efficacy of violence, the importance of elite and political allies, and the agency of popular movements in general.

 Social-constructivist approaches

 New social movements

 This European-influenced group of theories argue that movements today are categorically different from the ones in the past.
 Instead of labor movements engaged in class conflict, present-day movements (such as anti-war, environmental, civil rights, feminist, etc.) are engaged in social and political conflict (see Alain Touraine).
 The motivations for movement participation is a form of post-material politics and newly created identities, particularly those from the "new middle class".
 Also, see the work of Ronald Inglehart, Jürgen Habermas, Alberto Melucci, and Steve Buechler.
 This line of research has stimulated an enduring emphasis on identity even among prominent American scholars like Charles Tilly.